 Skip to contents

-This function creates a two- or three-columns data.frame where each row represents the interaction between two nodes (site and species for example) and an optional third column indicating the weight of the interaction (if weight = TRUE) from a contingency table (sites as rows and species as columns for example).
+This function generates a two- or three-column data.frame, where each row represents the interaction between two nodes (e.g., site and species) and an optional third column indicates the weight of the interaction (if weight = TRUE).
+The input is a contingency table, with rows representing one set of entities (e.g., site) and columns representing another set (e.g., species).

 Usage